 Council District 5

+The Urban County Council is the legislative branch of the Lexington-Fayette Urban County Government.
 You will only see this race on your ballot if you live in Council District 5.
 Find your Council District here.

 Candidates in the race are: Stephenie Hoelscher / Michael McLaughlin / Nicholas Wolter